markphip/devops/guide/PIPELINES.md

 Create Your Pipeline Definition for Build Process
 -------------------------------------------------
-Go back to the Admin menu in the top right and choose Pipelines and then click on Add New.
+Go back to the Admin menu in the top right, choose *Pipelines* and then click on *Add New*.
 In the pop-up dialog, you provide a name and description for your pipeline.
 I am going to name this “*Common Build*” because it is a definition I intend to use for several applications that will follow a similar process to be built.
 I am going to make use of variables in the definition so that the